Sentry Music Noise Controller

 With the typically high sound levels from music in clubs and pubs, it can be difficult to hear a fire alarm and safety announcement.

-The Guardian CX4 connects between the mixer and amplifier and interfaces with your alarm system.
-When the alarm activates, the Guardian reduces the music sound level and provides a priority channel for safety announcements.
+The CX4 connects between the mixer and amplifier and interfaces with your alarm system.
+When the alarm activates, the CX4 reduces the music sound level and provides a priority channel for safety announcements.